scanoss/vscode.extension/README.md

 To do this, set the following:

 - API URL: Setting the URL from Extensions Preferences (File -> Preferences -> Settings -> Extensions -> SCANOSS).
-- API KEY: Run the `SCANOSS: Set API Key` command from the Command Palette (View -> Command Palette)
+- API KEY: Run the `SCANOSS: Store API Key` command from the Command Palette (View -> Command Palette)